-The sequence of issuing PP instruction is: CS# goes low $\rightarrow$ sending PP instruction code $\rightarrow$ 3-byte address on SI $\rightarrow$ at least 1-byte on data on SI $\rightarrow$ CS# goes high. (see Figure 20)
+The sequence of issuing PP instruction is: CS# goes low \rightarrow sending PP instruction code \rightarrow 3-byte address on SI \rightarrow at least 1-byte on data on SI \rightarrow CS# goes high.
+(Please refer to Figure 22)

-The CS# must be kept to low during the whole Page Program cycle; The CS# must go high exactly at the byte boundary( the latest eighth bit of data being latched in), otherwise the instruction will be rejected and will not be executed.
+The CS# must go high exactly at the byte boundary(the latest eighth bit of data being latched in), otherwise the instruction will be rejected and will not be executed.